uninunez-media/ableplayer/README.md

   a minified version of the *dist* file
 - **build/ableplayer.min.css** -
   a minified combined version of all Able Player CSS files
+- **build/separate-dompurify/ directory** -
+   same files as above, except DOMPurify is provided as a separate file rather than bundled to give the option of loading the library separately or using a CDN-hosted version.

 Acknowledgments
 ---------------